sridaranathiyappan/forumsri/Collectiondocument.md

       - Customer selection post Salesman and Beat selection

      -  In all the above scenarios Customer, Beat and Salesman mapping is must.

+6. [FD-BR-Collection-0006](#FD-BR-Collection-0006) - Allow Back dated Transaction

+       - Allow the user to capture sales collection for Back date based on configuration settings

+7. [FD-BR-Collection-0007](#FD-BR-Collection-0007) - Allow collection recompute and adjustment

+       - Allow the user to recompute the collection and do required adjustment based on configuration settings

 # Event Flows